 How often you soak the chamber in rubbing alcohol will also depend on how spotless you want it.
 Mine is a little yellow everywhere, and I probably could have avoided that with more frequent alcohol soaks.
 Once it was stained, though, I found it impossible to remove.
 I think clean freaks will have some work cut out for them to keep it spotless.
 Messier people, like myself, will find a happy medium and accept some discoloration.

-We’ll have a complete blog post on this later, but here are a couple things to get you going.
 Take advantage of the wireless charging even if you don’t have the Charging Dock.
 The dock is a little pricey, but the Peak Pro works with other wireless chargers, so give it a shot!
 Also, check out the app.
 You don’t have to use it to fully enjoy your Peak Pro, but I was happy with all it let me do, and I changed more settings than I thought I would.

 Who’s the Puffco Peak Pro for?